OSU-NLP-Group/FL4SemanticParsing/README.md

 ## Misc

-Our codebase are adapted from UnifiedSKG, FedML, FedNLP and Picard.
+Our codebase is adapted from UnifiedSKG, FedML, FedNLP and Picard.
 We will keep maintaining and cleaning our code.
 If you have any questions, please feel free to contact zhang.11535[AT]buckeyemail[DOT]osu[DOT]edu or open an issue so we can help you better and quicker :)